 Another huge group of Australian mammals are bats.
-With 90 recognized species, bats represent more that 20% of Australian mammal species.
-There are two broad kinds of bats – the large fruit-eating megabats, often referred to as flying foxes and the small insect-hunting microbats that use echolocation to find their prey and often have odd structures on their faces that aid them in emitting and receiving high frequency sounds.
+With 90 recognized species, bats represent more than 20% of Australian mammal species.
+There are two broad kinds of bats – the large fruit-eating megabats, often referred to as flying foxes and the small insect-hunting microbats that use echolocation to find their prey and often have odd structures on their faces that aid them in emitting and receiving high-frequency sounds.

 The most conspicuous megabats in Australia are the grey-headed flying foxes.
 They congregate in huge colonies in Sydney and can be seen flying over the city at dusk as they travel from their roosting grounds to their feeding spots.

 Microbats are much harder to see.
-At best you’ll catch glimpses of them as they dart between the tree crowns.
-They usually Roos inside tree hollows, in caves or in abandoned man-made structures.
-Scientists studying microbats use a bat detector – a gadget that translated the high frequency emitted by the bats into the lower frequency sounds that humans can hear.
+At best, you’ll catch glimpses of them as they dart between the tree crowns.
+They usually roost inside tree hollows, in caves or in abandoned man-made structures.
+Scientists studying microbats use a bat detector – a gadget that translates the high frequency emitted by the bats into the lower frequency sounds that humans can hear.
 Here is a sample of a bat sound translated by a bat detector.

-There are at least 9 species of seals found in Australia.
+There are at least nine species of seals found in Australia.
 The endangered Australian sea lions can be viewed at Seal Bay on Kangaroo Island.
-And if you are looking for a more up close and personal encounter, you can go snorkeling with Australian fur seals in Narooma.
+And if you are looking for a more up close and personal encounter, you can go snorkelling with Australian fur seals in Narooma.

 Introduced animals are a contentious subject in Australia.
-Many species have been introduced on the continent by the early European settlers.
+Many species were introduced on the continent by the early European settlers.
 There are horses, camels, foxes and cats, to name a few, living all across Australia today.
-Many of these animals are considered threats to the native Australian fauna and consequently targeted by eradication campaigns.
+Many of these animals are considered threats to the native Australian fauna and are consequently targeted by eradication campaigns.

-Cats, for example, were released in their thousands about 200 years ago, to combat the spread of rabbits that were shortsightedly introduced by the settlers in the mid ninetieth century and were causing widespread economic damage.
-Now, 100 years later, cats are seen as one of the greatest threats to Australian native animals and exterminated in their thousands.
+Cats, for example, were released in their thousands about 200 years ago to combat the spread of rabbits that were shortsightedly introduced by the settlers in the mid ninetieth century and were causing widespread economic damage.
+Now, 100 years later, cats are seen as one of the greatest threats to Australian native animals and consequently are targeted by extermination campaigns.

 Australian Reptiles and Amphibians

-There are roughly twice as many reptile species in Australia than there are mammals.
-And out of 869 Australian reptile species, about 93 percent are unique to the continent.
+There are roughly twice as many reptile species in Australia as there are mammals.
+And out of 869 Australian reptile species, about 93 per cent are unique to the continent.

 There are over 700 species of lizards unique to Australia, more than in any other country in the world.
 They are divided into five families: dragons, monitors (known locally as goannas), geckos, skinks, and legless lizards.

-Yes, there are real life dragons in Australia.
-We have bearded dragons, military dragons, water dragons, rock dragons, jacky dragons, but none are as legendary as the thorny devil.
+Yes, there are real-life dragons in Australia.
+We have bearded dragons, military dragons, water dragons, rock dragons, and jacky dragons, but none are as legendary as the thorny devil.

 These extraordinary lizards are some of the most incredible Australian desert animals.
-Their bodies are covered in conical spikes, they have a false head to confuse predators and they can absorb water by simply standing in a puddle.
+Their bodies are covered in conical spikes, they have false heads to confuse predators, and they can absorb water by simply standing in a puddle.
 As far as odd Australian animals go, the thorny devil is as unexpected as a reptile can get.

 Perhaps the most famous monitor lizard is Indonesia’s Komodo Dragon, which can grow up to 3m long.

-But while Perentie inhabits the arid center of the continent, the lace monitor or tree goanna is a common site is the forested areas around Sydney.
+But while Perentie inhabits the arid centre of the continent, the lace monitor or tree goanna is a common site in the forested areas around Sydney.